Crazymax11/badger/README.md

 - [x] Make badges for this repo!
 - [ ] Rewrite README.md
 - [ ] Make graph in history instead of two columns
+- [ ] Add babelrc webpackconfig and some other in store generator
+- [ ] Add new test to general test suite
+- [ ] Extract test in independent package
+- [ ] Extract types in independent package
+- [ ] Extract server in independent package